code-n-debug/cnd-blogs/04. Uploading files in NodeJS using ExpressJS and Multer/README.md

 # Summary

 The ability to upload files on a website is a common feature that is taken for granted.
-By adding this functionality, you can enable users or customers to upload documents and images that makes them more engaged in your site.
+By adding this functionality, you can enable users or customers to upload documents and images that makes them more engaged with your site.

 I hope this gives you initial idea on how you can implement a simple upload in your [NodeJS](https://nodejs.org/en/) application.